Five Starter Pieces: Quantum Information Science via Semi-definite Programs: Problem 3: Quantum Channel Discrimination

 one may rewrite the above expression,

 One can show that~(see discussion below Def.~3.37 in~\cite{Watrous18})

 where the 1-norm $||\DC||_1$ of the map $\DC$ is the maximum 1-norm of the operator $||\DC(X)||_1$ where $||X||_1 \leq 1$.

-In the protocol above, instead of preparing a state $\rho_a$, Alice can prepare a~(possibly entangled) state $\rho_{ar}$ on $\HC_a \ot \HC_r$, where $\HC_r$ is the space of some auxiliary system with dimension $d_r$ of Alice's choosing.
+In the protocol above, instead of preparing a state $\rho_a$, Alice can prepare a~(possibly entangled) state $\rho_{ar}$ on $\HC_a \ot \HC_r$, tensor product of $\HC_a$ with $\HC_r$~(see discussion containing~\eqref{tenProd1} and~\eqref{tenProd5}), a space of some auxiliary system with dimension $d_r$ of Alice's choosing.
 Alice can then send the $a$ sub-system of $\rho_{ar}$ to Bob.
 Bob applies the map $\BC_i$ to this sub-system and returns the sub-system to Alice.
 The final state with Alice is given by $\BC_i \ot \IC_r (\rho_{ar})$, where $\IC_r$ is the identity channel on $\HC_r$.
 By varying $\rho_{ar}$ and $d_r$, the maximum probability with which Alice can correctly predict $i$ by measuring $\BC_i \ot \IC_r (\rho_{ar})$ is

 One can show that~~(see discussion below Def.~3.43 in~\cite{Watrous18})